 I do sometimes travel further, but i do charge for my travellling time on further afield consultations.

-I offer a Professional Behavioural Training and Advice in your own home, helping you to deal with any Behavioural Issues that you may have with your dog.
+I can help you to deal with any Behavioural Issues that you may have with your dog.

 During a Consultation a profile of your dogs behaviour will be built up and I will advise and show you how to correct your dogs behaviour focussing on the particular problem that you have.